JacksonM8/voxov-cpp/README.md

 - Project should aim to use cross-platform compatible frameworks, and should generate, build and run on:
   - Windows
   - MacOS
-  - Linux (Ubuntu for the sake of picking something)
+  - Linux (Arch for reasons only known to the unix gods)
 - Aim to be able to render a model by around Christmas day